Eigenvalue Distributions of Reduced Density Matrices: Introduction

-The single-summand algorithm alluded to above is an effective method for computing Duister\-maat--Heck\-man measures for torus actions on projective spaces (\autoref{projective space algorithm}).
-Its name stems from the fact that it amounts to evaluating a single summand of the kind that occurs in the well-known Heckman formula of Guillemin--Lerman--Sternberg \cite{guilleminlermansternberg88}, which expresses the measure as an alternating sum of iterated convolutions of Heaviside measures.
-We also describe an algorithm based on this latter formula (\autoref{abelian heckman algorithm}) that can in particular be applied to projections of coadjoint orbits (\autoref{heckman for coadjoint orbit reductions}), and hence to the setting of Berenstein--Sjamaar \cite{berensteinsjamaar00}.

-Whenever a Hamiltonian group action can be quantized in a certain technical sense, Duister\-maat--Heck\-man measures have an interpretation as the asymptotic limit of associated rep\-re\-sen\-ta\-tion-theoretic quantities \cite{heckman82,guilleminsternberg82b,sjamaar95,meinrenken96,meinrenkensjamaar99,vergne98}.
+Whenever a Hamiltonian group action can be quantized in a certain technical sense, Duister\-maat--Heck\-man measures have an interpretation as the asymptotic limit of associated rep\-re\-sen\-ta\-tion-theoretic multiplicities \cite{heckman82,guilleminsternberg82b,sjamaar95,meinrenken96,meinrenkensjamaar99,vergne98}.
 In the second part of this article (\autoref{multiplicities section} and \autoref{kronecker section}), we thus study the representation theory connected to the one-body quantum marginal problem; here, the relevant multiplicities include the Kronecker coefficients, which play a major role in the representation theory of the unitary and symmetric groups \cite{fulton97}, as well as in Mulmuley and Sohoni's geometric complexity theory approach to the P vs.\ NP problem in computer science \cite{mulmuleysohoni01,mulmuleysohoni08,mulmuley07,burgisserlandsbergmaniveletal11}.
 It has been observed that the existence of a pure tripartite quantum state with given marginal eigenvalue spectra is equivalent to the asymptotic non-vanishing of an associated sequence of Kronecker coefficients \cite{christandlmitchison06,klyachko04,christandlharrowmitchison07}, see also \cite{daftuarhayden04,knutson09,burgisserchristandlikenmeyer11,burgisserchristandlikenmeyer11b}.
-For a similar connection in the context of Horn's problem and Littlewood--Richardson coefficients, see \cite{lidskii82,knutson00,christandl08}.
+For a similar connection in the context of Horn's conjecture and the Littlewood--Richardson coefficients, see \cite{lidskii82,knutson00,christandl08}.
+Interestingly, the behavior of these multiplicities can also be related to thermodynamics and statistical physics following the lines of Okounkov \cite{okounkov00}.

 Our main results in this context are quantized versions of our earlier theorems: Kronecker coefficients can be computed by applying finite difference operators to weight multiplicities which are related to the classical marginal problem: Instead of measuring the volume of a polytope, one has to count the number of lattice points in the polytope.
 This can be computed efficiently using Barvinok's algorithm \cite{barvinok94}, and so leads to an efficient algorithm for computing Kronecker coefficients for Young diagrams with bounded height.
 Again, we shall establish the results in greater generality and recover the version for Kronecker coefficients as a special case.